SGDInstitute/apollo/content/collections/pages/mblgtacc/how-to-register.md

         content:
           -
             type: text
-            text: 'Virtual only tickets are available on a sliding scale from $25 to $65 per person.'
+            text: 'Virtual only tickets are available on a sliding scale from $25 to $60 per person.'
+      -
+        type: paragraph
+        content:
+          -
+            type: text
+            text: 'We recommend  individuals purchasing virtual tickets pay $25-50 to attend and institutions sponsoring students to attend pay $35-60 per person.'
       -
         type: paragraph
         content: